electron/electron/docs/api/browser-window.md

 ### `win.setAspectRatio(aspectRatio[, extraSize])` _macOS_

-* `aspectRatio` The aspect ratio we want to maintain for some portion of the content view.
+* `aspectRatio` The aspect ratio to maintain for some portion of the content view.
 * `extraSize` Object (optional) - The extra size not to be included while maintaining the aspect ratio.
   * `width` Integer
   * `height` Integer

-This will have a window maintain an aspect ratio.
+This will make a window maintain an aspect ratio.
 The extra size allows a developer to have space, specified in pixels, not included within the aspect ratio calculations.
 This API already takes into account the difference between a window's size and its content size.